 In almost all the web application, we use many icons to make our pages look elegant.
 This might be good for the UI/UX but it has a huge implication on the network performance.

-Consider a page which shows 45 various services provided by an organisation.
+Consider a page which shows 45 various services provided by an organization.
 There will be 45 network calls required to get all the icons.
 Each browser opens a certain maximum number of connections in parallel to optimize its performance (Chrome opens max 6 connections at a time).

 One way of getting all the images at once is to use domain sharding, in our case we need 45/6 = 8 (rounded off) different domains to serve all the icons at once.